 You should be aware that teaching is a mentally and physically demanding job.

-To become a maths teacher, you must have a degree in mathematics plus a post graduate Professional Graduate Diploma in Education (PGDE) OR a degree in Professional Education (Secondary) and Mathematics or Computing Science and Mathematics from the University of Stirling OR the degree in Mathematics with Teaching from the universities of Strathclyde and West of Scotland.
+To become a maths teacher, you must have a degree (SCQF Level 9-10) in mathematics plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR a degree in Professional Education (Secondary) and Mathematics or Computing Science and Mathematics from the University of Stirling OR the degree in Mathematics with Teaching from the University of Strathclyde OR the degree in Mathematics with Education from the University of the West of Scotland (SCQF Level 10).

 For entry to a degree course you normally need 4-5 good Highers, including Maths.